petterh/textedit/docs/Chapter-18-Going-Abroad.md

 # English
 # Any

 If the current locale is French, the loadString example returns the US English resource, according to rule 4 above.
 If the current locale is Norwegian Nynorsk (rather than Norwegian Bokmål), the example returns the Norwegian resource, since there’s a match in the primary language, and rule 2 applies.
-If there were only one string table resource, tagged with LANG{"_"}_SWAHILI, you would get the Swahili string no matter what the current locale (rule 5).
+If there were only one string table resource, tagged with LANG__SWAHILI, you would get the Swahili string no matter what the current locale (rule 5).

 Windows NT allows you to change the user default language on the fly from the Control Panel.
-If this happens, a WM{"_"}SETTINGCHANGE message is broadcast, allowing us to change the application’s language on the fly.
+If this happens, a WM_SETTINGCHANGE message is broadcast, allowing us to change the application’s language on the fly.
 The main window’s onSettingChange function, in mainwnd.cpp, contains the following code fragment:

 ```C++
 // Switch languages, if indicated: